 - when the intent is to recognize more investment now, thereby shifting profit perception further into the future (which may be of use for suspending income taxes).

 However, this practice is more difficult to calculate than the more conventional straight-line method of depreciation.
 Also, most benefits are utilized at a tenacious rate over their useful lives, which does not reflect the rapid rate of depreciation resulting from this method.
-Further, this access results in the skewing of profitability results into future periods, which makes it more troublesome to ascertain the true practical profitability of asset-intensive businesses.
+Further, this access results in the skewing of profitability result in future periods, which makes it more troublesome to ascertain the true practical profitability of asset-intensive businesses.

-To calculate depreciation under the double declining method, multiply the asset book value at the beginning of the fiscal year by a multiple of the straight-line rate of depreciation.
-The double declining balance formula is:
+To calculate depreciation under the double-declining method, multiply the asset book value at the beginning of the fiscal year by a multiple of the straight-line rate of depreciation.
+The double-declining balance formula is: